hajducsekb/rvgl-points-calculator/README.md

 # RVGL Points Calculator

 This is a simple project for calculating points during a multiplayer session in RVGL using the -sessionlog feature.
+The script can output HTML files with session results.

 ## Examples